 c.
 Most Accumulative weight for the year

 22. ABA MEMBERS SHIELD & LOGO: ABA encourages (not mandatory) the wearing of the ABA Logo and Top 150 Solo logo.
-The suggested placement for the ABA logo is centered on the left chest, the top of the patch should hit top center of the left collarbone.
+The suggested placement for the ABA logo is centered on the left chest, the top of the patch should hit the top center of the left collarbone.

 23. PATCHES AND/OR SIGNAGE: ABA encourages the use of patches, logos, and other signage to promote the angler's sponsors.
-ABA may, however, restrict the use of patches, logos, signage, etc., that promote or advertise products which are in competition with the products or services of official tour sponsors or which are, in ABA's sole judgment, in poor taste.
+ABA may however, restrict the use of patches, logos, signage, etc., that promote or advertise products that are in competition with the products or services of official tour sponsors or which are, in ABA's sole judgment, in poor taste.
 In addition, if ABA provides any ancillary clothing or products (such as life vests) bearing the logos of ABA or the official sponsors of ABA, each competitor shall wear such clothing or utilize such products in a manner prescribed by ABA.

 24. AWARDS: All anglers are required to execute a Fed Tax Form W9 prior to receiving any awards, including cash/check and prizes.

 25. TAXES: Where and when state laws require, income tax may be automatically deducted before any awards are presented.
 Anglers are responsible for all applicable taxes for both cash and merchandise awards.